Treats ulcerative colitis. Belongs to a class of drugs called corticosteroids.

 - Remove the cover from the applicator tip of the bottle.

-- Lie on your left side with your left leg straightened out and right leg bent and in front of you.
-Gently put the tip of the applicator into your rectum.
-Squeeze the bottle gently to release the contents.
+- Lie on your left side with your left leg straight or slightly bent, and your right knee bent upward.
+Insert the applicator tip into your rectum about an inch.
+Gently squeeze the bottom of the bottle to release the enema.

 - Remain lying down for about 30 minutes, so that the fluid moves throughout the left colon.
 After using the medicine, remove the applicator from the rectum and throw away.